joshf/Indication/README.markdown

 Removal:
 --------

-To remove SHTracker, simply delete the SHTracker folder from your server and drop the "Data" table from your database
+To remove SHTracker, simply delete the SHTracker folder from your server and delete the "Data" table from your database